Tommy LiPuma: A&M/Horizon and Warner Bros. Records

 From 1978–79, LiPuma was hired to handle Horizon Records, an imprint of A&M, where he worked with Brenda Russell, the Yellow Magic Orchestra, Seawind, Dr. John and Neil Larsen.
 At the end of 1979, he became Vice President of Jazz and Progressive Music at Warner Bros.
 Records.
 For a little over a decade at Warner Bros., he produced records for Randy Crawford, Brenda Russell, Peabo Bryson, Patti Austin, the Yellowjackets, Michael Brecker, David Sanborn, Bob James, Miles Davis, Earl Klugh, Randy Newman, Dr. John, Aztec Camera and Everything But The Girl.

 Elektra Records

 In 1990, LiPuma left Warner Bros. to become Senior Vice-President at Elektra Records.
-There he executive produced Natalie Cole's Unforgettable... with Love (he produced 8 tracks on the album).
-It is considered one of his most commercially successful projects as it was certified 7 times platinum, winning three Grammy awards, one with which LiPuma received his second of three.
-He revived the career of Little Jimmy Scott (Sire Records) and once again was involved in a film's soundtrack, producing the music for David Mamet's film Glengarry Glen Ross.
+There he executive produced Natalie Cole's Unforgettable... with Love, producing eight tracks on the album.
+It was one of his most commercially successful projects, certified seven times platinum and winning three Grammy awards, including LiPuma's second of three.
+He revived the career of Little Jimmy Scott at Sire Records and produced the soundtrack for David Mamet's film Glengarry Glen Ross.